Statistical Foundation

 In the two-match event described above, Max and Charlie's initial means were almost identical, but Max had higher uncertainty compared to Charlie, which was nearly twice as much.
 This meant that we were more certain about Charlie's rating, leading to Max losing 73 points in the first match, while Charlie gained 29 points.
 In the second match, Max's uncertainty remained high, and he gained 117 points, while Charlie lost 25 points, technically making it an upset.

 To encourage regular play, the system favors players who play frequently, as their increase in uncertainty will be small.
 Regular players are less likely to lose more points in the event of an upset than players who have been dormant for an extended period before the event.
-This aspect of the model is designed to incentivize players to compete regularly rather than staying out to protect their ratings.
+This aspect of the model is designed to incentivise players to compete regularly rather than staying out to protect their ratings.

 Furthermore, to encourage dormant players to become active again, their mean will increase by a small amount each year, but they will not receive these points until they play again.
 This mechanism, combined with the increase in uncertainty outlined above, ensures that points are injected into the system, preventing deflation of ratings.
 Deflation in ratings systems can lead to players being stronger than their calculated ratings suggest.